-If it costs you more to do the work then you are guaranteed payment for or hypothetically could make then why bother?
+If it costs you more to do the work then you are (a) guaranteed payment for or (b) hypothetically could be paid contingent on what client may or may not do… then why bother?

 There are 4 factors that debunk the myth so many BORROWERS seeking capital have that erroneously assume compensation for all tasks “tangentially-related” to attracting (and being approved) for capital are based only on transactional fees, or commissions or “success fees” These are;